MicrosoftDocs/azure-stack-docs/azure-local/concepts/system-requirements-small-23h2.md

 ms.topic: how-to
 ms.service: azure-stack-hci
 ms.custom: references_regions
-ms.date: 11/07/2024
+ms.date: 11/14/2024
 ---

-# System requirements for Small Form Factor deployment of Azure Local, version 23H2 (preview)
+# System requirements for small form factor deployments of Azure Local, version 23H2 (preview)

 [!INCLUDE [applies-to](../includes/hci-applies-to-23h2.md)]

-This article describes the requirements for machines, storage, and networking for building solutions of Azure Local that use the Small Form Factor hardware.
+This article describes the requirements for machines, storage, and networking for building solutions of Azure Local that use the small form factor hardware.
 If you purchase class *small* hardware from the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog), ensure that these requirements are met before you deploy the Azure Local solutions.

 [!INCLUDE [important](../includes/hci-preview.md)]